-If a college AD Director grants a petition for an extension, she/he must specify an extension period, which is not to run beyond the TST deadline for completion of coursework and grade submission following the original college deadline for the course.
+If a college Graduate Director grants a petition for an extension, she/he must specify an extension period, which is not to run beyond the TST deadline for completion of coursework and grade submission following the original college deadline for the course.
 Thus, the TST deadlines for course extensions are as follows:

-April 22, 2016 Fall session (Y, H) courses Sept.
-5, 2016 Fall/Winter session (Y) and Winter session (Y, H) courses Jan.
-04, 2017 Summer session courses and extended courses
+April 21, 2017 Fall session (Y, H) courses Sept.
+04, 2017 Fall/Winter session (Y) and Winter session (Y, H) courses Jan.
+03, 2018 Summer session courses and extended courses

-A college AD Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.
+As noted in §A7.11.1, a college Graduate Director may grant a continuation of an extension that is already in place provided that it does not extend the total period of the extension beyond the foregoing deadlines.

-Extensions beyond these deadlines will require the approval of both the college AD Director and the GCTS Coordinator.
+Extensions beyond these deadlines will require the approval of both the college Graduate Director and the GCTS Coordinator.